-Although the wearing of a face covering is not required by law, employers should support their workers in using one if they choose to.
+Although the wearing of a face covering is not generally required by law in the workplace, employers should support their workers in using one if they choose to.
 This means telling workers to exercise care, including:

 maintaining good hand hygiene before putting on a face covering and after taking it off

 changing the face covering regularly, and always after it gets damp or if they touch it.

 from Monday 28 September, workers in shops, restaurants, cafes and pubs will be required to wear face coverings.

 Employers should consider changing the way that work is organised to create distinct groups and reduce the number of contacts each employee has.
 The guidance says this can be achieved by implementing certain measures including:

 as far as possible, splitting staff into teams or shift groups, fixing these teams so that where contact is unavoidable, this happens between the same people

 minimising non-essential travel